CERN Axion Solar Telescope: MICROMEsh GAseous Structure detectors (MICROMEGAS)

-This detector operated during the period of 2002-2004.
-It is a gaseous detector and was primarily employed for to detect X-rays in the energy range of 1-10 KeV.
+This detector operated during the period of 2002 to 2004.
+It is a gaseous detector and was primarily employed for to detect X-rays in the energy range of 1–10 KeV.
 The detector itself was made up of low radioactive materials.
 The choice of material was mainly based on reducing the background noise, and Micromegas achieved a significantly low background rejection of 6×10^-7 counts·keV^{−1}·cm^{−2}·s^{−1} without any shielding.

-X-ray telescope with a Charged Couple Device (CCD)
+X-ray telescope with a charged couple device (CCD)

-This detector has a pn-CCD chip located at the focal plane of the X-Ray Telescope.
-The X-Ray Telescope is based on the popular Wolter-I mirror optics concept.
-This technique is widely used in almost all X-Ray Astronomy telescopes.
+This detector has a pn-CCD chip located at the focal plane of the X-ray telescope.
+The X-ray telescope is based on the popular Wolter-I mirror optics concept.
+This technique is widely used in almost all X-ray astronomy telescopes.
 Its mirror is made up of 27 gold-coated nickel shells.
 These parabolic and hyperbolic shells are confocally arranged to optimize the resolution.
-The largest shell is 163mm in diameter, while the smallest is 76mm.
-The overall mirror system has a focal length of 1.6m.
+The largest shell is 163 mm in diameter, while the smallest is 76 mm.
+The overall mirror system has a focal length of 1.6 m.
 This detector achieved a remarkably good signal to noise ratio by focusing the axions created inside the magnetic field chamber onto small, about few $mm^2$ area.

-GridPix Detector
+GridPix detector

-In 2016, The GridPix detector was installed to detect the soft X-rays (energy range of 200eV to 10KeV) generated by solar chameleons through the primakoff effect.
+In 2016, The GridPix detector was installed to detect the soft X-rays (energy range of 200 eV to 10 KeV) generated by solar chameleons through the primakoff effect.
 During the search period of 2014 to 2015 the detected signal-to-noise ratio was below the required levels.

-InGrid Based Xray-Detector
+InGrid Based X-ray detector

 The sole aim of this detector is to enhance the sensitivity of CAST to energy thresholds around 1 KeV range.
-This is an improved sensitive detector set up in 2014 behind the X-Ray telescope, for the search of solar chameleons which have low threshold energies.
+This is an improved sensitive detector set up in 2014 behind the X-ray telescope, for the search of solar chameleons which have low threshold energies.
 The InGrid detector and its granular Timepix pad readout with low energy threshold of 0.1 KeV for photon detection hunts the solar chameleons in this range.

 Relic Axion Dark Matter Exploratory Setup (RADES)

 The RADES started searching for axion-like dark matter in 2018, and the first results from this detector were published in early 2021.
-Although no significant axion signal was detected above the noise background during the 2018-2021 period, RADES became the first detector to search for axions above $30 \mu eV$.
+Although no significant axion signal was detected above the noise background during the 2018 to 2021 period, RADES became the first detector to search for axions above $30 \mu eV$.
 CAST helioscope (looks at sun) was made a haloscope (looks at galactic halo) in late 2017.
-RADES detector attached to this haloscope has of a 1m long alternating irises- stainless-steel cavity able to search for dark matter axions around $34 \mu eV$.
+RADES detector attached to this haloscope has a 1 m long alternating-irises stainless-steel cavity able to search for dark matter axions around $34 \mu eV$.
 Further prospects of improving the detector system with enhancements such as superconductive cavities and ferro-magnetic tunings are being looked into.